-This isn’t your parents’ Christmas Carol.
-The avant-garde, minimalistic take on this holiday classic — running through Dec.
-22 — brings Charles Dickens’ most beloved characters to life using five actors, imaginative props and mesmerizing design by Gary C. Hoff.
+The avant-garde, minimalistic take on Dickens’ most beloved characters uses five actors, imaginative props, and mesmerizing design by Gary C. Hoff.

 The list began when he was seven, after his mother’s first attempt.
 A list of everything that makes life worth living: 1.
 Ice cream 2.
 Water fights 3.
 Staying up past your bedtime and being allowed to watch tv 4.
 The color yellow 5.
 Things with stripes 6.
 Rollercoasters 7.
 People falling over.